OmniOMR/mung-studio/docs/simple-php-backend.md

 ```

-## Server HTTP API

-TODO

-- fetch list of all documents
-- fetch a particular document (mung / image / thumbnail)
-- upload a new version of a document

 ## Development

 Run php development server from inside the `simple-php-backend` folder and send requests via `curl` or via a properly set up client.